Taking Photos of dragonflies and damselflies

 Scarce Chaser dragonfly photoScarce Chaser

-Common Darter macro photographCommon Darter taken with the 100mm macro lens
+Common Darter macro photographCommon Darter taken with the 100mm macro lens and convertor

 Common Darter taken with macro lensCommon Darter taken with the 100mm macro lens